 Analyse the audience to inform further cryptocurrency marketing activities

-Learn about who your audience is by using your social media analytics, surveys and questionnaires.
+Learn about who your audience is by using your social media and blogging statistics and trends, surveys and questionnaires.
 This can help you conceptualize better content ideas for new cryptocurrency marketing campaigns and can guide you to a better future direction.
 It can also help you figure out if there are opportunities for you to organize offline events such as meetups or hackathons and bring the community together in the real life.

 Regularly evaluate the performance and measure the results